Translating psychological, cultural, and symbolic depth into frameworks that support communication, insight, and change.

 • Narrative framing and translation

-I approach narrative through a symbolic and psychodynamic lens, integrating emotional depth with interpretive frameworks grounded in cultural theory and psychoanalytic thought.
+I approach narrative through a symbolic and psychodynamic lens, integrating emotional depth with interpretive practices grounded in cultural theory and qualitative inquiry.

 Why People Work With Me